Team Policies

 Swimmers should treat all adults with respect, especially Stroke Judges, Team Parents and Coaches, including Opposing Coaches and Team Parents.

-Any swimmer not adhering to these guidelines, by the discretion of the Head Coaches, Meet Officials or the Board, may be suspended from practices, meets, social events, or dismissed from the team.
+Any swimmer not adhering to these guidelines, by the discretion of the Head Coaches, Team Manager, Meet Officials or the Board, may be suspended from practices, meets, social events, or dismissed from the team.

 TEAM ATTIRE

-For the 2025 swim season swimmers will be able to purchase a swim suit chosen for the team by the MST Board.
+Swimmers will be able to purchase a swim suit chosen for the team by the MST Board.
 The team swim suit is strongly encouraged, but not mandatory.
 Team suits are intended to be worn for swim meets.
-Swimmers may wear any suit to practice with the exception of two piece suits for girls.
+Swimmers may wear any suit to practice with the exception of two piece suits.
 For boys, it may be beneficial for them to wear a jammer so that they can get used to the fit and feel.

 Goggles and caps are encouraged but not required.